Boston Bruins luxury suites at TD Garden can be booked here!

 Subsequent teams were always in contention, but a generation of fans grew up without a title.
 Great players in Ray Bourque and Cam Neely spent most of their careers in Boston without being able to win the big one.
 The Boston faithful would have to wait until 2011 when the team, led by Zdeno Chara, Patrice Burgeron, and backstopped by Tim Thomas, would get the best of the Vancouver Canucks in seven games.

 Today’s squad is still looking to recapture the magic of 2011.
 Veteran captain Zdeno Chara still patrols the blue line in the black and gold.
 Along with him are star players in Brad Marchard, David Pestrnak, David Krejci, Torey Krug, Patrice Bergeron, and goaltender Tuukka Rask.
+Jaroslav Halak inked a deal with Boston to serve as the backup.

 Picking up Rick Nash from the New York Rangers at the trade deadline, Boston was primed for a playoff push.
 Matching up against the Toronto Maple Leafs in the first round, the series was extended to seven games before the Bruins put the Leafs away with a 7-4 victory.
 They would, however, see their season come to an end in Tampa Bay as the Lightning proved to be too strong of an opponent, beating Boston in five games.